fiko/nginx-php/README.md

 # Nginx & PHP

-This Nginx image includes PHP 7.2, and base on Ubuntu 18.04
+This Nginx image includes PHP 7.2 for Docker, base on Ubuntu 18.04

 ## Installation